Comparison Guide

 Overleaf:

 Free tier: 1 collaborator.
-Premium ($12/mo): Up to 10 collaborators.
+Paid tiers support larger teams.
 Presence indicators, comments, and tracked changes included.

 TypeTeX: